Symphony for Classical Orchestra (Shapero): Music

 Some commentators have found hints of the blues in the slow introduction to the first movement.
-The ensuing Allegro is.

 The Adagietto's theme "is classically balletic, with supple rhythms, graceful turns, sighing fourths, and sweet appoggiaturas and suspensions."
 The movement consists of "quasi-variations that ... are organized according to the sonata principle."

 For the Scherzo, Shapero indicates it could be taken at two measures (battute) or four measures.
 These instructions naturally suggest the influence of Beethoven's Ninth Symphony, but the scherzo theme itself ... points more directly to the Third; Shapero updates Beethoven's two-note idea ... to include a jazzy flatted third.
 The movement contains other Beethovenian features: ghostly chromatics, ... a sort of peasant stomping, ... and a generous sense of humor, sometimes quite broad."

 The Finale is rich in interconnections to the preceding movements, but especially the first movement.